Nicoivazquez/Grit_study_EDA/README.md

 Again, with an R-squared:0.014 this means that only 1.4% of the variance is explained by this model.
 This does not give me confidence in the predictions I can make from this model.

-## Inferential linear regression- aka predicting from model

-- 5 assumptions needed to do inferential linear regression
-    1. Confounding in Regression.
-        - Always graph so you can see if you are making a mistake
-        - remember that correlation does not imply causation but only association.
-        - ex:

 ---

 # 👨🏻‍🏫 Bayesian Inference